Make sure to buy your skip-the-line tickets online before your visit!

-During high season (May-July, September-October, Christmas holidays) you will lose more than 3 hours in the waiting line!
+During high season (May-July, September-October, Christmas holidays) you will spend more than 3 hours in the waiting line!

 It’s possible, however, to skip this whole line by booking your tickets online.
 There are many types of tickets to choose from, including (but not necessarily) guided tours, different sections of the museum, excursions in different languages and so on.
-You’ll have to queue however a little bit for the standard security check but it’s nothing compared to waiting lines for the tickets at the location.
+However you’ll have to queue a little bit for the standard security check but this is nothing compared to waiting lines for the tickets at the location.
 Don’t even consider not purchasing your tickets before arriving.
 The queue there for buying your tickets is honestly one of the worst worldwide!

-If you think coming half an hour before museums’ opening is a smart solution to become the first person standing in the waiting line - forget it!
+If you think that coming half an hour before the museums’ opening is a smart solution to be the first person standing in the waiting line, forget it!
 During high season people start gathering at St. Peter’s Square 1h-1,5h before the opening time, especially on Saturdays.
 The longest waiting line to the Vatican museums are in the morning.

-If you didn’t manage to get your ticket online - then the best solution would be to come at lunchtime or a bit later.
+If you didn’t manage to get your ticket online, then the best solution would be to come at lunchtime or a bit later.
 The museums are open until 18:00 but some rooms and sections start closing at 17:30.
-For the general visit (museums, the Sistine Chapel & St. Peter’s Basilica) you’ll need about 3-4 hours, that’s the average time one needs for visiting the Vatican.
+For the general visit (museums, the Sistine Chapel & St. Peter’s Basilica) you’ll need about 3-4 hours, that’s the average time you need for visiting the Vatican.
 Thus the best way to avoid losing time would be to come to the Vatican at about 13:30 on a weekday.
 On Monday it is usually more crowded (as Vatican is closed for visitors on Sundays).
 However, every last Sunday of the month (unless it falls on an important religious holiday) the Vatican is free to visit and the next Monday is a great option giving you the possibility to discover the site without its usual crowds.